 Actual text: Perfect for the growing family

-What the home shopper reads: Unless you’re planning on increasing the household headcount, you should probably move on.
+Unless you're planning on increasing the household headcount, you should probably move on.

 Potential reactions: